tableau/connector-plugin-sdk/docs/manual-test.md

 ---
-title: Test Your Connector Using Manual Tests
+title: Run Manual QA Tests
 ---
 After you create your connector and validate it using TDVT, run these manual quality assurance tests to confirm that your connector works as expected.